 The Anatomy of a Turnbull & Asser Shirt

-‘A shirt, says Steven Quin, Turnbull & Asser’s director of retail, ‘is not just a shirt.
+"A shirt," says Steven Quin, Turnbull & Asser’s Royal Warrant holder and Bespoke Director, "is not just a shirt.
 There’s a certain philosophy behind it that makes it what it is: the people, the skill, the approach, the cloth.
 You can feel it.
 It’s more than just high quality, it’s about maintaining that quality consistently, year after year.
-Shirts, after all, are our business.’
+Shirts, after all, are our business."

 Indeed, look more closely at the details that make for a ready-to-wear Turnbull & Asser business shirt, look more closely at any of the 33 various components of which it comprises, and, given the right insights, that becomes apparent.

 Take, for example, the collar – that part of a shirt, which is always visible.
 Yes, there’s that certain, slightly rounded style to a Turnbull & Asser collar that allows it to sit just so over the collar bone – a curve that’s easy to achieve on a mannequin but is much more difficult to get to work to on a real human.
 But go deeper and one notices that, while other shirts are made with a fused collar – which is to say its parts are glued together – here they are what is known as loose-lined: its major parts can move freely over each other.